-- I'd Tell You, but Then I'd Have to Kill You: Subverted.
-The narrator of the government film says that President Trembley's term is so top secret that he is to be killed when the recording complete.
+- I'd Tell You, but Then I'd Have to Kill You: Possibly subverted.
+The narrator of the government film says that President Trembley's term is so top secret that he is to be killed when the recording is complete.
 The camera crew corrects him, much to his glee, but they may well be lying to him.

 - Landslide Election: Trembly won a literal one by default.